Audio-Atlas/audio-atlas-api/README.md

 ### Endpoints

 `/api/v1/audio/?pageSize=50&pageNumber=0`
-Retrieves information on audio files in a batched manner.
-The available information includes:
+Retrieves information on audio files in a batched manner and returns the number of pages for the specified pageSize.
+The available information on audio clips includes:
 - **ID**: The unique identifier for the audio file.
 - **Name**: The name of the audio file.
 - **Length**: The duration of the audio file.